jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 In this lab, we are just focusing on a Rocket core in isolation, so we will run some assembly tests on a Rocket config.
 You can edit the configs being used through overriding the make invocation with `CONFIG=YourConfig`.
 We'll start by building and simulating the default ChipYard configuration.

-Run:
+**Note:** For running VCS simulations, we will run on a specific BWRC host machine to avoid some nasty bugs due to toolchain version incompatibilities.
+For all other steps our remote machine will be a bwrcrdsl machine

 ```
+# SSH to a specific machine (bwrcr740-8)
+ssh bwrcr740-8
-cd sims/vcs
+cd /tools/C/userName/intech22/chipyard/sims/vcs
+source /tools/C/ee290/env-riscv-tools.sh

 # build the default configuration
 make CONFIG=RocketConfig
 # run the BINARY on the simulator and log instructions to a file
 make run-binary CONFIG=RocketConfig BINARY=$RISCV/riscv64-unknown-elf/share/riscv-tests/isa/rv64ui-p-simple

+# Return to bwrcrdsl
+exit
 ```

 The first command will elaborate the design and create Verilog.